 The only good thing I have to say about hurricanes is that they give you plenty of warning they’re on their way.
+(If you’re a newcomer to hurricane territory, find out how to prep fast for hurricanes.)
 Otherwise, they’re jerks.
-They slam you with crazy winds, torrential rainfall, dozens of inches of rain, massive property damage and even deaths — and then wander off like nothing ever happened.
+They slam you with crazy winds, torrential rainfall, dozens of inches of rain, massive property damage, and even deaths — and then wander off like nothing ever happened.

 You could say I’m not a fan!

 After Hurricane Harvey arrived in my town last year, August 2018, I learned that the actual hurricane is only the first step to surviving it.
 Even now, almost 13 months later, many people are still not back in their flooded homes and dozens of businesses have yet to reopen.
 Some never will.

 Because I know firsthand the damage a hurricane can deliver, I asked some of Harvey’s victims for advice they would pass on to those in the path of this hurricane as well as any others that come our way.
 Here’s what they had to say:

 Geralyn: Take photos of your expensive belongings.
 Insurance is a pain even when you have it because they don’t want to pay out.
 They will depreciate everything so even small things are important.